-9 Provision of information - additional requirements
+9. Provision of information - additional requirements

-The administrator must provide certain information about time spent on a case, free of charge, upon request by any creditor, director or shareholder of the company.
+In any case where the administrator is appointed on or after 1 April 2005 he must provide certain information about time spent on a case, free of charge, upon request by any creditor, director or shareholder of the company.